../

 And _ _ = 'Zero

-A NAND gate plus a NOT gate makes an AND gate:
+A NAND gate plus a NOT gate is an AND gate:

 andGateImpl a b = notGate $ nandGate a b